Linuturk/mono-choco/README.md

 ## Usage

-Test the image using `docker run --rm linuturk/mono-choco -h`
+Test the image using `docker run -ti --rm -v $PWD:/root -w /root linuturk/mono-choco -h`

-To build a Chocolatey package, you can mount a local directory as volume with the `-v` option and then `choco pack` the `*.nuspec` file.
+See the example directory for a basic package example.